 For every 100 SB points you earn, you can receive $1.
 You can trade in the points you earn for gift cards, including gas cards.

-The current gas stations offering gift cards on Swagbucks include Exxon, Chevron, and Sunoco.
-You can also redeem cash via PayPal or Visa gift card and use it at any gas station of your choice if these aren’t available in your area.
+Right now, you can get gas station gift cards for Exxon, Chevron, and Sunoco.
+You can also redeem cash via PayPal or a Visa gift card and use it at any gas station of your choice if these stations aren’t available in your area.

 2. Join A Gas Station Loyalty Program

-Do you want to know how to get free gas and not know where to start?
 A gas station loyalty program is one of the best ways to save money at the pump.
-Gas station loyalty programs allow you to earn cash back or points to redeem for free gas.

-Here are a few other reward programs that you could take advantage of:
+Other programs work similarly.
+Here are a few others you could take advantage of:

 - Safeway – Get $0.10 cents off per gallon of gas for every $100 you spend, up to 25 gallons.